Sahil0hi/Distilbert_and_Fast_Forward_Feed/README.md

-## How To Use
 ### The repository contains five main files:
 - `model.py` is where you define your model
 - `prep_data.py` is used to process the data for training
 - `train.py` contains the code for training your model
-- `test.py` contains a few useful functions to evaluate your solution as well as the cross-validation testing we will use to pick winners.
+- `test.py` contains a few useful functions to evaluate your solution as well as the cross-validation testing
-- `main.py` outputs information about the data, your model architecture, and your model performance. **Run this file and include a screenshot of the output in your DevPost submission.**
+- `main.py` outputs information about the data, model architecture, and model performance.

 ### Basic Workflow
 1. Make any desired alterations to the data, and update `prep_data.get_prepared_data()`